elasticpath/elasticpath-dev/docs/commerce-cloud/rule-promotions/promotions-in-commerce-manager/overview.md

 - [Item Discount](/docs/commerce-cloud/rule-promotions/promotions-in-commerce-manager/creating-a-promotion-in-promotions-builder#creating-an-item-discount-promotion): An item discount applies to the eligible items specified in the conditions.
 It can be a fixed amount, percentage, fixed price, or other discount specified such as **BXGY**.
 - [BXGY](/docs/commerce-cloud/rule-promotions/promotions-in-commerce-manager/creating-a-promotion-in-promotions-builder#creating-a-bxgy-promotion): Buy X and Get Y (BXGY) discounts apply to the items identified within the promotional actions.
 This means that when a Buy X Get Y promotion is triggered, the specified items receive the associated discounts outlined in the promotion's configuration.

-To understand the difference between legacy promotions and Promotions Builder, see [Feature Comparison](/docs/commerce-cloud/rule-promotions/overview#feature-comparison-legacy-promotions-vs-rule-promotions).
+To understand the difference between Promotions Standard and Promotions Builder, see [Feature Comparison](/docs/commerce-cloud/rule-promotions/overview#feature-comparison-promotions-standard-vs-rule-promotions).

+As a best practice, we recommend creating new promotions in the Promotions Builder and allowing Promotions Standard to expire.
+While Promotions Standard can currently run side by side with new ones, transitioning to the Promotions Builder ensures alignment with updated features and facilitates smoother management of promotions over time.

 ## Stacking Multiple Promotions